imbacraft/dusk.nvim/README.md

 I encourage you to try out this config and adjust it to your preferences.

-## Highlight Features
+## Features

-- Native LSP
+- Native LSP and autocompletion
 - Syntax highlighting via nvim-treesitter
 - Java code runner with jaq
 - Java Maven commands with the help of neoterm